saitoha/libsixel/README.md

   Works on each of X, win32/cygwin, framebuffer version.

-- XTerm (compiled with --enable-sixel option)
+- XTerm (compiled with `--enable-sixel` option)

   [http://invisible-island.net/xterm/](http://invisible-island.net/xterm/)

-  You should launch xterm with "-ti 340" option.
+  You should launch xterm with "`-ti 340`" option.
 The SIXEL palette is limited to a maximum of 16 colors.

 - yaft